admveen/ScotchNLP/readme.md

 2. Are there groupings among these descriptors?
 Do these groups corresponds to meaningful taste/smell types within the domain of Scotch whisky?
 3. Can we more profitably understand Scotches in terms of these general groupings and use these to compare Scotches to each other?

-**This projects tries to answer these questions by first constructing a tasting note dictionary from a repository of expert tasting notes.
+**This project attempts to answer these questions by first constructing a tasting note dictionary from a repository of expert tasting notes.
 We then employ various dimensionality reduction techniques and topic modeling to discover any structure within the set of descriptors.
 This structure is used to get a more robust breakdown of the flavor profiles of various Scotches.
 We then test these groupings by building a Scotch whisky recommendation engine.**